Aizhee/iframe-server/README.md

 	wait: 1000, // Waits for all changes, before reloading.
 Defaults to 0 sec.
 	mount: [['/components', './node_modules']], // Mount a directory to a route.
 	logLevel: 2, // 0 = errors only, 1 = some, 2 = lots
-	script: `console.log("hello world!");` // javascript code to be injected in the page/iframed content };
+	injectJS: `console.log("hello world!");` // javascript code to be injected in the page/iframed content };
 iframeServer.start(params);
 ```